Advertisement

 Honestly, you may just like a cold plunge now and then, especially if you find that the jolt of cold helps snap your brain into focus.
 “Some people feel that it’s a very helpful mental meditation for them,” Dr. King says.

-This benefit is mostly anecdotal and not well-proven by research, but Dr. King says he’s heard it from some people.
+This benefit is mostly anecdotal and not proven by research, but Dr. King says he’s heard some mention this benefit.

 “Some people say it helps them sleep much better and that they feel less fatigue overall,” he reports.